 I take her point, but I’d just finished Gary Taubes’ compelling (and chilling) book The Case Against Sugar, in which he meticulously lays out how scientists, dietitians and lobby groups have misled and even thwarted research into the impact sugar can have.
 It made it a lot easier to say no to a cookie after reading about how there is likely no safe amount of sugar, just like there isn’t a healthy number of cigarettes.
 I wanted to reset my taste buds and change my habits; moderation wasn’t going to get the job done.

-This article was originally published in 2016 and updated in 2018.
+Originally published in 2016; Updated October 2019.
 Kathryn Hayward is a fortysomething senior editor and a mom of two.